-Report this W-2 activity for the hours of care provided by a participant for a dependent child with a disability or incapacitation.
+Valid for the following programs: W-2 Report this W-2 activity for the hours of care provided by a participant for a dependent child with a disability or incapacitation.
 Documentation of the need for the participant to be the sole provider of care must be provided by using the form Need to Care for Disabled Family Member (10786) or an agency-developed form that, at a minimum, has the same elements.
 (See 7.4.2.1 #2) This code should not be used for CMC participants.

-For Federal Work Participation: Reporting this activity for a participant will exclude that family from Federal Work Participation calculations.
+For Federal Work Participation: Reporting this activity for a participant will exclude that case from Federal Work Participation calculations.